priyanshux/FPL-Defence-Rotations/README.md

 _*My current draft is based on this combination._

-### Personal favourite defenders to rotate from in GW 1-15
+### My favourite options to rotate defenders in GW 1-15

 | 4 Teams, 3 Starting | 4 Teams, 2 Starting | 5 Teams, 4 Starting | 5 Teams, 3 Starting |
 | :-----------------: | :-----------------: | :-----------------: | :-----------------: |